 To use the input clock as the data capture clock, it is necessary to delay the input clock by a delay, t_d , that results in the desired setup or hold time.
-Use either of the following equations to calculate the value of t_d .
+Use either Equation 2 or Equation 3 to calculate the value of t_d.